01242 32 31 31

 For more information on the Warm Home Discount Scheme you can visit https://www.gov.uk/the-warm-home-discount-scheme.

 The energy industry regulator requires energy companies to provide information on where they source their electricity from.
 They are also required to provide information on their carbon dioxide emissions and radioactive waste.
 EDF Energy’s fuel mix figures are as follows:

 Carbon Dioxide emissions: 104 g/kWh

-It’s quick and easy to compare EDF Energy tariffs with Utility Saving Expert
+It’s quick and easy to compare EDF Energy tariffs against other leading suppliers with Utility Saving Expert.

 UtilitySavingExpert.com Ltd’s Gas and Electricity energy comparison service is provided by Energylinx – Registered Address: e-centre, Cooperage Way Business Village, Alloa, FK10 3LP.